-A.2.01 Most of the dune areas on Tybee Island have been replaced by sea walls and revetment.
+A.2.01 Historically most of the dune areas on Tybee Island have been replaced by sea walls and revetment.
 Construction of residences, hotels and other businesses has removed much of the natural areas on the island.
-Dune areas still exist mainly on the central portion of the beach and the north end of the island.
+Dune areas still exist mainly on the central portion of the beach and the north and south ends of the island.
 Dunes were constructed during the 1995 project on the South Tip Beach and a successful dune field has established.
-Since that time the northernmost segment of the beach fill (centered at 2^{nd} St) has experienced a large scale compromise of the authorized beach width to the point where present day erosion is now back to the historical seawall.
+Since that time the northernmost segment of the beach fill (centered at 2nd St) has experienced a large scale compromise of the authorized beach width to the point where present day erosion is now back to the historical seawall.
 During high tides the water line encroaches the dune field.
-There are no dunes on the Back River.
+Dunes exist on the Back River along Chatham Avenue and the Back River boat ramp.
+All existing dunes occur outside of the federal project.